Mysticism: Etymology

 "Mysticism" is derived from the Greek μύω, meaning "I conceal", and its derivative μυστικός, mystikos, meaning 'an initiate'.
 The verb μύω has received a quite different meaning in the Greek language, where it is still in use.
 The primary meanings it has are "induct" and "initiate".
 Secondary meanings include "introduce", "make someone aware of something", "train", "familiarize", "give first experience of something".

 The related form of the verb μυέω (mueó or myéō) appears in the New Testament.
 As explained in Strong's Concordance, it properly means shutting the eyes and mouth to experience mystery.
 Its figurative meaning is to be initiated into the "mystery revelation".
-The meaning derives from the initiatory rites of the pagan mysteries.
+The meaning derives from the initiatory rites of the Greco-Roman mysteries.
 Also appearing in the New Testament is the related noun μυστήριον (mustérion or mystḗrion), the root word of the English term "mystery".
 The term means "anything hidden", a mystery or secret, of which initiation is necessary.
 In the New Testament it reportedly takes the meaning of the counsels of God, once hidden but now revealed in the Gospel or some fact thereof, the Christian revelation generally, and/or particular truths or details of the Christian revelation.

 According to Thayer's Greek Lexicon, the term μυστήριον in classical Greek meant "a hidden thing" or "secret".
 A particular meaning it took in Classical antiquity was a religious secret or religious secrets, confided only to the initiated and not to be communicated by them to ordinary mortals.
 In the Septuagint and the New Testament the meaning it took was that of a hidden purpose or counsel, a secret will.
 It is sometimes used for the hidden wills of humans, but is more often used for the hidden will of God.
 Elsewhere in the Bible it takes the meaning of the mystic or hidden sense of things.
 It is used for the secrets behind sayings, names, or behind images seen in visions and dreams.
 The Vulgate often translates the Greek term to the Latin sacramentum (sacrament).